readysettech/readyset/docs/src/gerrit.md

 how important you think the comment is to resolve.

--   "nit:" short for "nitpick" - a pedantic or otherwise low-severity
-    > comment that may improve the stylistic consistency or readability
-    > of the code, but is otherwise not critical to the functionality.
+-   "nit:" short for "nitpick" - a pedantic or otherwise low-severity comment that may improve the stylistic consistency or readability of the code, but is otherwise not critical to the functionality.
-    > The implication is that nits can be ignored by the author with
-    > relatively low social cost.
+     The implication is that nits can be ignored by the author with relatively low social cost.

-# Development with Gerrit

-**What is a changelist (CL)?**

-A CL represents a single change under review.
-At ReadySet this is a change that a developer wants to get merged into the main branch.
-It requires a myriad of continuous integration tests, resolution of all code review comments, and explicit +2 approval from another developer to get merged.
-Each change receives a unique Change-Id on commit using the Gerrit commit-msg hook.
-When a commit with a new Change-Id is pushed to Gerrit, a new CL is created.

-A CL may have multiple patchsets, one patchset represents one iteration of the CL's code.
-Pushing a CL that already exists creates a new patchset if the code has changed.

-## Best Practice
+## Best Practices

--   If you make changes to the CL that don't have to do with open
-    > comments, or are significant, remove existing +2s and put the
-    > reviewers back in the attention set.
+- If you make changes to the CL that don't have to do with open comments, or are more significant in scope, remove existing +2s and put the reviewers back in the attention set.

 - Don't merge another author's CL without explicit permission.

 # Tooling